-Skye is a journalist, television producer, a freelance writer, photographer, intrepid traveller, a qualified personal trainer and a passionate advocate for helping others reach optimal health and wellness.
+Skye is a journalist, television producer, a freelance writer, photographer, intrepid traveller, qualified personal trainer, and passionate advocate for helping others reach optimal health and wellness.

 Skye created The Fit Traveller as both a beautiful online space where people feel inspired, but also a place that will get you thinking differently, moving differently, perhaps looking at your life a little differently.
 Generally, exploring more.

 After launching The Fit Traveller in November 2014, Skye decided she needed to launch herself fully into building The Fit Traveller community and creating the best quality content for readers.
 Skye and The Hubby hit the road in March 2015 to travel full-time.

 The Fit Traveller is always on the hunt for the best and most innovative movements in health, wellness, fitness, nourishing food, luxe style, and luxury travel from all corners of the globe.
 Whether you need help with planning your next holiday or just your family’s next meal, some tips on how to reach your training goals, or what you should wear to help you get there, The Fit Traveller is here to help you create a life you love; your best life.

 For a media kit featuring brands we have worked with and our rates please email email@example.com

 Skye Gilkeson has a Bachelor of International Studies in European Studies (triple major), a Graduate Diploma in Journalism, and a Masters of International Law and International Relations.

 She is also a qualified personal trainer, running a successful business before embarking on a career as a journalist.

 Skye is an award-winning journalist and has established an enviable career in the industry.
 She has worked across various internationally respected Australian news and current affairs programs including 60 Minutes, TODAY, Nine News, and Sunrise.